UMNLibraries/janus/README.md

 * `field`
 * `format`

+All parameter names are case-insensitive.
 Any unrecognized parameters will be ignored.

 `target` is the only required parameter, and the value, while case-insensitive, must map to a recognized [URI factory plugin](#uri-factory-plugins).
 If the `target` value is missing or invalid, Janus cannot redirect, and will return a 400 response.

 `search` is the user's search expression.
 While not required, there is little value in redirecting a user to a search engine without it.
 If `search` is missing, Janus will redirect the user to the `target` such that no search will have been attempted yet, and log a warning.

 `scope` restricts the `search` to a subset of items available via the `target`.
 Each plugin may define valid `scope` values.
 If a `scope` value is invalid, Janus will still redirect, ignoring the `scope`, and log a warning.